trooperthorn/HAOS-kiosk/haoskiosk/README.md

 ## Author: TrooperThorn (version: 1.3.2.1, August 2026)

+Please see the display-kiosk-theme.yaml for a theme specific for rotated displays.
+This will fix the popup issue with some themes.

 ## Description

 Launches X-Windows on local HAOS server followed by OpenBox window manager